siberianfox/g2wiki/Build-and-Test-Environments.md

 Basic steps
 * If you don't already have them, install Xcode Command Line tools from Xcode / Preferences / Downloads

-* Get YAGARTO (4.7.2): http://sourceforge.net/projects/yagarto/files/YAGARTO%20for%20Mac%20OS%20X/20121222/ (Just the top file, the DMG.)
-It doesn’t mess with anything.
-Better, it’s installing a generic ARM toolchain.
+* Get yagarto (4.7.2): http://sourceforge.net/projects/yagarto/files/YAGARTO%20for%20Mac%20OS%20X/20121222/ Just the top file, the DMG.
+(It doesn’t mess with anything.
+Better, it’s installing a generic ARM toolchain.)

 * Open and install yagarto.
-Unpack the yagarto dmg.
-You should see yagarto-4.7.2.app (or similar).
+Unpack the yagarto .dmg.
+You should see the yagarto-4.7.2.app (or similar) in a new finder window.
 Move this to your home directory (~).
 Run the app.
-If you can't run it by double clicking, right click it and hit "Open".
-You should see a yagarto-4.7.2 directory.
+ * If you can't run it by double clicking, right click it and hit "Open".
+You should see a yagarto-4.7.2 directory in your home dir when it's done.
- * In Mountain Lion this may not show up in the Finder window.
-You should be able to see it from the command line in a terminal window.
-In this case enter `open yagarto-4.7.2` from the command line.
+ * In Mountain Lion the yagarto-4.7.2 dir may not show up in the Finder window.
+You should be able to see it from the command line in a terminal window. (`cd ~`  `ls`) In this case enter `open yagarto-4.7.2` from the command line.
 It should show up in the Finder.

+* Close your terminal window and open a new one.
+Enter these commands from the command line
+ * `sudo -s`
+ * `arm-non-eabi-gcc`

 * Now move the yagarto-4.7.2 directory to /usr/local.
 OSX hides this directory from you.
-Type <cmd><shift>G /usr/local to open it.
+Type <cmd><shift>g /usr/local to open it. from the "Go to the folder:" dialog box.

+* Drag the yagarto-4.7.2 directory (not the app) into /usr/local.
+You will probably need to enter these commands first:
+ * `sudo -s`  (followed by putting in your password)
+ * `echo '/usr/local/yagarto-4.7.2/bin' >> /etc/paths.d/10-yagarto`
+ * Now you should be able to drag it in

 <pre>
 Aldens-MacBook-Pro-4:TinyG2 Alden$ cp ~/Dropbox/g2/ /etc/paths.d/10-yagarto